ThomasQuinnKelly/bip-reference-person/docs/hystrix-management.md

 - Use below configurations on the actual method in the Feign Client class.
 FallBack is implemented with a factory class

 		@FeignClient(value = "${spring.application.name}",
-		url="${ocp-reference-person.ribbon.listOfServers:}",
+		url="${bip-reference-person.ribbon.listOfServers:}",
 		name = "${spring.application.name}",
 		fallbackFactory = FeignPersonClientFallbackFactory.class,
 		configuration = ReferenceServiceFeignConfig.class)

-- Hystrix client configuration needs OcpFeignAutoConfiguration which is part of the framework libraries as configuration. feignBuilder is implemented as part of OcpFeignAutoConfiguration as client side Hystrix needs a seperate configuration from server side.
-Please see feignBuilder method in [OcpFeignAutoConfiguration.java](https://github.com/department-of-veterans-affairs/ocp-framework/blob/master/ocp-framework-autoconfigure/src/main/java/gov/va/ocp/framework/feign/autoconfigure/OcpFeignAutoConfiguration.java)
+- Hystrix client configuration needs BipFeignAutoConfiguration which is part of the framework libraries as configuration. feignBuilder is implemented as part of BipFeignAutoConfiguration as client side Hystrix needs a seperate configuration from server side.
+Please see feignBuilder method in [BipFeignAutoConfiguration.java](https://github.com/department-of-veterans-affairs/bip-framework/blob/master/bip-framework-autoconfigure/src/main/java/gov/va/bip/framework/feign/autoconfigure/BipFeignAutoConfiguration.java)